 Students are expected to be in class on time.

-If a student is going to miss school their parent must call the main office within two days and excuse the absence.
+If a student is going to miss school or leave school early, their parent must call the main office.
 Students can only be excused from school for illness, medical appointment, college visit, court visit or bereavement.

 Students violating this attendance policy will be issued consequences such as Saturday School or Community Service at the school.